orbs-network/boyarin/README.md

-      "AllowAccessToSigner": false, // should be able communicate with the signer service, default false (optional) "AllowAccessToServices": true, // should be able to communicate with other services, default true (optional) "MountNodeLogs": false, // mounts all service and vchain logs inside the container, default false (optional)
+      "AllowAccessToSigner": false, // should be able communicate with the signer service, default false (optional) "AllowAccessToServices": true, // should be able to communicate with other services, default true (optional) "MountNodeLogs": false, // mounts all service and vchain logs inside the container, default false (optional) "Disabled": false, // (optional)

-      "DockerConfig": {
+      "PurgeData": false, // destroys all data related to the service (logs, cache, status), only works with EFS (optional) "DockerConfig": {
         "Image": "orbsnetwork/service-name",
         "Tag": "latest",